pourzanj/RNUTS/README.md

 - get Stan community interested enough to want to have midpoint and new warmup implemented in production (4)
 - eventually need to make decusion of whether paper should just be about midpoint or include warmup

-## R Code to do
-- get Ben's GMRES incorporated in the code
-- clean up code? ask Dan for advice on this. is it worth it?
-- should we do unit tests?
-- more documentation

 ### Adding Tests
 - since code is still kind of unstable it may only be worth it to run tests for outside code such as the GMRES solver
 - have a top level script that runs all tests and make sure it always works